 Additionally, coffee might thin the blood.
 Reduce your usual intake until the infection is gone if you don’t want to take a short break.

-When is It Time to See a Doctor for Ashley Piercing Infection?
+When to See a Doctor for Ashley Piercing Infection?

 Pus is concerning because bleeding and pus together can quickly cause tissue damage on the lips’ small surface area.